-Long stretches of developed coast are backed by landscapes pinched between towns and the slopes of the Downs.
+2.106 Long stretches of developed coast are backed by landscapes pinched between towns and the slopes of the Downs.
 In these areas farming and recreation jostle for space with road and rail corridors.
 These peri-urban landscapes are vulnerable to further development pressure as the coastal conurbations continue to expand.
 However, through the development of green infrastructure these areas have the potential to provide a wide range of benefits and improvements to the landscape.
+Archaeology on the Edge (2019) has identified a number of sites along the Sussex Heritage Coast at risk of partial or total loss in the next 25 years (in addition to longer term impacts of full / partial loss) linked to coastal erosion.